precog/client-libraries/doc/src/visualization-api.v1.rst

 	  </body>
 	</html>

-Note that by default, charts are unstyled and you will have to provide your color schemes and styles using a standard CSS file.
-If you want you can use our default stylesheet including the following line of code inside your <head> tag.
+The charts are unstyled and you will have to provide your color schemes and styles using a standard CSS file.
+If you want you can use our default stylesheet including the following line of code inside your <head> element.

+Note that in this document whenever you encounter a string enclosed in curly brackets ``{value}``, it means that the entire string must be replaced with a customer value (e.g. ``gradient-{value}`` means that ``gradient-0.75`` and ``gradient-1.25`` are both valid values).

 ::

 	<link rel="stylesheet" type="text/css" href="http://api.reportgrid.com/css/rg.css"/>

 You can change the color schemes of the visualization loading one of our optional `css palettes`_.
-All of the color palettes are contained into this location http://api.reportgrid.com/css/colors/
+The palettes CSS files are located here http://api.reportgrid.com/css/colors/

-Every visualization is a method of the object ReportGrid and every visualization takes an element placeholder as the first argument.
-That argument can be a DOM element or a CSS selector (string); usually a DIV element referenced by its ID is used for the effect.
-In the first sample the "#chart" selector refers to the <div id="chart"></div> node in the DOM.
+Every visualization is a method of the object ``ReportGrid`` and every visualization takes an element placeholder as the first argument.
+That argument can be a DOM element or a CSS selector (string); usually you will want to use the ID selector of an existing DIV in your page.
+In the example above the "#chart" selector refers to the <div id="chart"></div> node in the DOM.

-The second argument is always an object that contains all the info required to make the visualization pop-up.
+The second argument is always an object that contains all the info required to make the visualization render.

-There are two way to configure that object, a simplified one and a complete one; they both share a common "option" field that works the same in both context.
+There are two way to configure that object, a `Simplified Query Model`_ and a `Complete Query Model`_; they both share a common ``options`` field that works the same in both context.

 -----------------------
 Simplified Query Model